 Costs: Adults R120 – Children R45 – Pensioners and Students (with card) R75

 Feed the Seals in Hout Bay Harbour

 Another fabulous thing to do in Hout Bay is to feed the seals.
 There is a large population of seals that call Hout Bay Harbour home.
-The seals have come to associate people with food, as the fishermen clean and gut the days catch and then toss the off cuts into the water for the seals to greedily gobble up.
+The seals have come to associate people with food, as the fishermen clean and gut the days catch and then toss the offcuts into the water for the seals to greedily gobble up.
 Over the years the seals have become very tame and now leap out of the water and onto the harbour wall to receive their tidbits.
-Some locals have starting using the feeding of the seals as a local attraction for the tourists, hoping for a tip at the end of the “show”.
+Some locals have started using the feeding of the seals as a local attraction for the tourists, hoping for a tip at the end of the “show”.
 We even saw one guy feeding a seal from his mouth!
 The seals get food, the locals make a few pennies and the tourists get to see something amazing, so a win-win for all.

 Location: Along the harbour wall (-34.048926, 18.346852)